Download a FREE E-Book with 20 Easy Weeknight Dinners

 These oatmeal cookies are fantastic on their own, but you can use them to make things like oatmeal cookie sandwiches.
 You could use a buttercream frosting, marshmallow frosting, or even ice cream between two of the cookies to make a sandwich.

 Theses chewy oatmeal chocolate chip cookies are the perfect afternoon treat to serve to kids with a cold glass of milk.
-As an adult, I like to have one or two with an afternoon latte or tea.
+As an adult, I like to have one or two with an iced shaken espresso or cold brew.
+In the fall, I love to sweeten it with pumpkin spice latte syrup.

-Above view of ingredients for an oatmeal chocolate chip cookie recipe.
+an above view photo of the ingredients for the oatmeal chocolate chip cookie recipe with labels on them

 Ingredients